sagecontinuum/sage/platforms/pricelist.md

-# Purchasing and Deploying Sage Nodes
+# Purchasing and Deploying Sage Nodes for NSF-Sponsored Projects

 To deploy your own Sage system, four parts are
 needed: